 Hey, you wouldn’t start a diet without weighing yourself first, right?

 Take advantage of WiFi whenever you can – at home and in public places such as restaurants.
 Need to download a podcast?
-Get in the habit of checking for things you’d like to download before you leave the house, so you can save the data it would take to stream or download those large files.
+Get in the habit of checking for things you’d like to download before you leave the house.
+You can save the data it takes to stream or download those large files.